JayWalker512/CryptoNoter/README.md

 However, if you decide to modify or optimize CryptoNoter for maximum mining capabilities, you will need good knowledge on Nginx Reverse Proxy, javascript, etc. For example, we did approx 1550 H/s for a website with approx 15,000 visitors (Avg Time on Page: 55 secs / visitor) before optimization.
 After optimization, we are doing on avg 3500 H/s

 `Minimum System Requirements`
-1. Server with at least 1 CPU, 1 GB Ram & 8GB Harddisk (Upgrade according to your load)
+1. Server with at least 1 CPU, 1 GB Ram & 8GB Harddisk [You will need better specs if you have higher traffic load]
 2. Ubuntu(Debian) OS
 3. Nginx, Nodejs, NPM & Forever Packages
 4. SSL Support For Domain.
 Use https://certbot.eff.org/